John R. Davis Jr.: Ambassador

 Upon his return to the United States, Davis took a year off to be a diplomat in residence at Yale University.

 Romania

 In May 1990, George H. W. Bush appointed Davis as the United States Ambassador to Romania.
-Davis presented his credentials on March 11, 1992, where he again nurtured democracy, before leaving in August 1994.
+Davis presented his credentials on March 11, 1992 before leaving in August 1994.

-During his time as ambassador, he had security concerns regarding Harold James Nicholson.
-His fears were well-founded.
-Later, it was discovered that Nicholson was spying for Russia.
-The New York Times reported that Nicholson was "the highest-ranking C.I.A. official ever convicted of espionage."
+During his time as ambassador, he had security concerns regarding Harold James Nicholson, who was later convicted for spying for Russia.

 Personal life

 Davis married Helen Marie Carey in 1956.
-They have three children.
-Thorp J. Davis, Katherine Davis, and Anne Davis.
+They have three children: Thorp J. Davis, Katherine Davis, and Anne Davis.
 Davis speaks Polish and Italian.